SpectralDragon/Templar/README.md

   - path: View/ViewController.swift # Path for place where file will contains after process
     templatePath: View/ViewController.swift.templar # Path to template
 replaceRules: # Keys for replacing
-   - pattern: __NAME__ # Key for replace.
+   - pattern: __CLASS_NAME__ # Key for replace.
 You can use regexp here.
-     question: 'Name of your module:' # Question will display in terminal and answer will use for replace pattern
+     question: 'Name of your class:' # Question will display in terminal and answer will use for replace pattern
 ```

 ### How to write template?